hujhax/austin-improv-wiki/Chris McKeever.md

 **Chris McKeever** is an improviser, sketch writer, instructor, and director.

 ## History
 Chris McKeever studied improv and comedy at The Upright Citizens Brigade Theater in New York City, New York.
 He maintains a Twitter presence as "NormalTweetGuy".
-Katie Perry is on of his followers.
+Katie Perry is one of his followers on Twitter.
 THE Katie Perry.

 ## Troupes
 * [[Double Tap]]